erikkroes/erikkroes-nl/src/blog/community-corporations-and-more.md

 Global and specific.
 Overall and in-depth.
 I've had lots of fun navigating accessibility at so many levels.
 I've even done reviews of physical products!

 ### And more
 Organizations need personal attention but also strategy and vision.
 The field is broad and deep.
-So even with all the tools applied, and meetings all the disciplines I've met, there can always be surprises.
+So even with all the tools applied, and meetings with all the disciplines, and all the people I've met, there can always be surprises.
 I've had the pleasure of regular office hours and joining (internal) communities to uncover some of those!

 ## What else?
 I'd say that was quite a lot already.
 But I did do a few more things.
 I visited [Nationaal Congres Digitale Toegankelijkheid](https://www.ncdt.nl/) (NCDT).
 I joined the enjoyable [AXSChat](https://www.axschat.com/).
 I also gave some in-house talks and live demo's.
 Contributed to Definition of Done's for easy and continuous accessibility testing.
 I renewed my certification as the first Web Accessibility Specialist (WAS) in the Netherlands.
 And yes, I'm pretty sure I didn't mention everything.
 Apologies for any omissions!

 ## Was it all accessibility?
 Pretty much yeah, but I do have some hobbies.
 I very much enjoyed the garden this year.
 I've done multiple hikes, including a vacation in Austria.
 I bought an amazing set of Lego on April 1st that I still haven't finished.
 Because yeah, it's been quite busy.
 It probably also didn't help that I shattered my elbow in January.
 For the near future, I'm really looking forward to do work as (part of) a foundation.
 I want to finish my course(s), and really help some large organizations get ready for EAA.
-Also, ambitious none-work goal: I want drive a car of my own.
+Also, ambitious none-work goal: I want to drive a car of my own.

 If you made it this far, let me know what you're working on.
 I enjoy working together!